frc971/971-Robot-Code/README.md

 If there are any questions, post to the #coding Slack channel so that other people who may reach the same issue can refer back to that.

-### Bazel commands for building, testing, and deploying the code:
+### Bazel commands for building, testing, and deploying the code
   * Build and test everything (on the host system, for the roborio target-- note, this may take a while):
 ```
 bazel test //...